1789336421/Omni-Mol/README.md

 > [!NOTE]
 > We're releasing two model versions: `Version 1` represents the main results presented in our paper, while `Version 2` delivers superior performance across all tasks except Yield Regression.
 Both versions were trained under **identical experimental conditions**.

-> [!WARNING]
-> We are still refactoring the part of the code for molecule editing task.

 ## 🚀 Training
 > [!WARNING]